73805/kcbs-barbeque-analytics/README.md

 # KCBS Barbeque Competition Analytics

-This project gathers KCBS Barbeque competition data from 2013-2016 from the KCBS website using Python web scraping (selenium, beautiful soup).
+This project explores KCBS competition data from 2013-2016.
+I used Python (selenium, beautiful soup) to pull the data from the KCBS website.
 Data analysis will include choropleths (colored maps) based on competition meta-data, and state-by-state score data comparisons.

 ## Choropleths